Oil and Gas Terms Beginning with “D” — Page 3

 276 terms · Page 3 of 10

-In a nuclear magnetic resonance (NMR) measurement, the loss of synchronization of hydrogen atoms precessing at different speeds about the static magnetic field.
-When the signals from individual atoms are not… Read more →
+Dephasing in nuclear magnetic resonance (NMR) logging is the loss of phase coherence among the ensemble of hydrogen proton spins precessing about the static magnetic field after they have been tipped into the transverse… Read more →

 An isolated section of reservoir in which the pressure has dropped below that of adjacent zones or the main body of the reservoir formation.
 Read more →